fditraglia/frankmisc/README.md

 library(frankmisc)
 ```

-##Mistakes I made and things I'm still trying to figure out
+##Mistakes I've made and things I'm still figuring out
 I initially failed to include an `@export` statement in the `roxygen2` documentation comments.
 Without this, everything still worked when installed locally, but when I tried to install from Github I could only view the documentation: the functions themselves couldn't be found.

-Later on, I encountered this error when trying to view documentation after install from Github
+Later on, I encountered this error when trying to view documentation after installing from Github
 ```
 Error in fetch(key) : lazy-load database '�' is corrupt
 ```
-It seems that the solution is simply to restart R. According to [Hadley]("http://stackoverflow.com/questions/18080303/rd-files-with-different-encoding") "you'll need to restart R after invocations of `install`."
+It seems that the solution is simply to restart R. According to [Hadley](http://stackoverflow.com/questions/18080303/rd-files-with-different-encoding) "you'll need to restart R after invocations of `install`."